nus-cs2103-AY2324S1/ip/docs/README.md

 ### Launch Modes

 For very advanced users, you can launch Todoify in both **GUI** and **TUI** modes.
-While the former requires a [desktop environment](https://en.wikipedia.org/wiki/Desktop_environment), the latter can operate on headless systems like a server or a [headless Raspberry Pi](https://learn.sparkfun.com/tutorials/headless-raspberry-pi-setup/all).
+While the former requires a [desktop environment (DE)](https://en.wikipedia.org/wiki/Desktop_environment), the latter can operate on headless systems with no DE - like a server or a [headless Raspberry Pi](https://learn.sparkfun.com/tutorials/headless-raspberry-pi-setup/all).

+#### Graphical User Interface (GUI)

 **To launch in GUI mode**, either:

 - Navigate to where the JAR file is stored in your file manager, then double-click the JAR file.
 - Navigate to the directory of the JAR file in your terminal via `cd`, then run: `java -jar todoify-v1.0.jar`.
 - You will see the following:

     ![Todoify Screenshot](first-launch.png ':size=400')

+!> As Todoify is not [code-signed](https://en.wikipedia.org/wiki/Code_signing), some platforms have security measures in place that prevent you from opening them via a simple double-click.
+You may thus need to temporarily bypass these protections to launch Todoify. ([Windows](https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26), [macOS](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac))

+?> Note that for terminal invocations, you might need to replace `todoify-v1.0.jar` with a different name (specifically, the version number part) if it's not the same as the one you downloaded.

+#### Text-only User Interface (TUI)

 **To launch in TUI mode**, navigate to the directory of the JAR file in your terminal, then run: